decretist/ICMCL17/proceedings/ICMCL17.markdown

 information.
 (If the term large language model or the acronym LLM sound familiar, they should.
-LLMs are the basis for the growing family of generative AI tools, such as ChatGPT and friends, that have been the subject of so much attention for the last several years.)
+LLMs are the basis for the growing family of generative AI tools, such as ChatGPT and friends, that have been the subject of so much attention over the last several years.)
 Once the PIE lemmatization environment had been set up, I wrote a Python program that used PIE to create separate lists of every lemma found in the first- and second-recension *dicta*, and then to compare the two lists to identify lemmas that appear only in the second-recension *dicta*.
-The program produced a list of 725 unique lemmas present only in second-recension *dicta*.[^8]
+The program produced a list of 725 unique lemmas present only in second-recension *dicta*.[^9]

-An understanding of whether an idea or topic is present in or absent from a selection of text can almost never be arrived at based on the presence or absence of a single lemma.
+An understanding of whether an idea or topic is present in, or absent from, a selection of text can almost never be arrived at based on the presence or absence of a single lemma.
 Instead, human, as opposed to machine, readers must look for the presence of families of related lemmas to indicate the presence of an idea or topic in a selection of